pookcurry/NMR_Scripts/README.md

   - HetNOE use spectrum number (0, 1) and global value as arbitrary value (1)
 - Move SG into new chemical shift lists
 - open 'CM' module
-- set up the titration input data and create input data table
+- set up the titration input data and create input data table following the instructions
 - export the input data table as .csv (should have two entries per residue for both 1H and 15N)
 -   See uploaded .csv files for examples
 - To get the baseline noise for CPMG and HetNOE data, zoom into a region in the spectrum without any peaks,